 You will be asked to demonstrate your learning using one or more of the following methods: tests, demonstrations, interviews, portfolios, etc. The type of assessment depends on the course´s content and outcomes.

 How many credits can I get through PLA?

-It is possible to achieve a maximum of 75% of the College credits required for graduation from a College program through a combination of PLA, Advanced Standings and Exemptions.
+It is possible to achieve a maximum of 75 percent of the College credits required for graduation from a College program through a combination of PLA, Advanced Standings and Exemptions.
 This depends of the nature and extent of your learning and how well it matches College course requirements.